SublimeLinter/SublimeLinter-tslint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].
 Also you should provide tslint.json file somewhere in your project directory.

+You can configure `tslint` options in the way you would from the command line, with `tslint.json` files.
+For more information, see the [tslint docs](https://github.com/palantir/tslint).
+The linter plugin does this by searching for a `tslint.json` file itself, just as `tslint` does from the command line.
+You may provide a custom config file by setting the linter’s `"args"` setting to `["--config", "/path/to/file"]`.
+On Windows, be sure to double the backslashes in the path, for example `["--config", "C:\\Users\\Aparajita\\tslint.json"]`.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: